This blog may contain affiliate links. Read our disclosure policy for more info.

 8. Lake Agnes Tea House

-From Lake Louise, there are plenty of different hiking trail options.
-If you only have time for one though, I’d personally recommend making it the Lake Agnes Tea House hike.
-This medium difficulty trail takes you high above Lake Louise offering breathtaking views along the way.
+From Lake Louise, there are plenty of different hiking trail options in Banff National Park.
+If you only have time for one though, I’d personally recommend making it the Lake Agnes Tea House Hike.
+This medium-difficulty trail takes you high above Lake Louise offering breathtaking views along the way.

 With that said though, the main attraction here is Lake Agnes and the cute tea house that sits on the lake.
 From the edge of the lake, the views are out of this world and it’s almost impossible not to get a great Instagrammable shot!

-The Lake Agnes Tea House is a 5.4-kilometer round trip with a pretty decent elevation gain of 333 meters.
+The Lake Agnes Tea House is a 5.4-kilometer round trip (3.4 miles) with a pretty decent elevation gain of 333 meters (1,093 feet).
 Despite this, it only takes around 4 hours to complete at a medium pace.

 9. Moraine Lake